tikishen/Job_Post/final_project/README.md

 # SI664 Final Project Go Cafe

 This is a cafe finder app.
-Basically it tells students food served in cafes, and students could see the list of cafes, meals, and food, as well as add comments and favorite foods.
-The cafe staff can create food and meal.
+Basically it tells users food served in cafes.
+Users could add comments and favorite foods, as well as create food and meal.

 ## Getting Started
 ### Installing